Get started with a few quick questions

 Custom Software vs. Off-the-Shelf Software

 The choice between building custom and buying off-the-shelf depends on your specific situation.
-Here's how they compare across the dimensions that matter most:
+They compare across the dimensions that matter most:

 Dimension Custom Software Off-the-Shelf Software